gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

 - An [Arduino Uno](https://www.jaycar.com.au/duinotech-uno-r3-development-board/p/XC4410) or [Arduino Mega](https://www.jaycar.com.au/duinotech-mega-2560-r3-board-for-arduino/p/XC4420)
 - A [Dragino Lora Shield](https://www.jaycar.com.au/arduino-compatible-long-range-lora-shield/p/XC4392) for the Arduino
 - A computer to connect to the Arduino and write the code
-- A USB A to USB B cable to connect the Arduino to the your computer
+- A USB A to USB B cable to connect the Arduino to your computer

 You will also need to be in range of a Gateway connected to The Things Network which you can find out about [here](https://www.thethingsnetwork.org/community).

-## Step 1 - Physical setup
+## Step 1 - Physical Setup
 To set up the device, attach the Lora Shield to the Arduino, attach the antenna to the Lora Shield, and plug the Arduino into your computer.

 - First attach the Lora Shield to the Arduino by slotting the shields bottom pins into the Arduino ports, ensuring that the pins labels on the shield match with the port labels on the Arduino (e.g., the GND pin on the shield enters the GND port on the Arduino).